Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Lost Weekend (1945), 101 minutes, D: Billy Wilder

 A Best Picture-winning film.
 A ground-breaking film, based on Charles Jackson's 1944 novel by co-screenwriters Charles Brackett and Billy Wilder and filmed in NYC.
 A classic, melodramatic, realistically-grim and uncompromising "social-problem" film of the 1940s, about the controversial subject of alcoholism, told partially in flashback.
-Rather than join his brother Wick (Philip Terry) on a weekend outing to the country, talented New York aspiring novel writer Don Birnam (Ray Milland) - a chronic alcoholic with writer's block - spends a 'lost weekend' on a wild, self-destructive drinking binge.
+Rather than join his brother Wick Birnam (Phillip Terry) on a weekend outing to the country, talented New York aspiring novel writer Don Birnam (Oscar-winning Ray Milland) - a chronic alcoholic with writer's block - spends a 'lost weekend' on a wild, self-destructive drinking binge.
 Eluding his persistently supportive girlfriend Helen St. James (Jane Wyman), he desperately trudged down Third Avenue on Yom Kippur attempting to find an open pawnshop to hock his own typewriter for another drink.
 In Bellevue Hospital's alcohol detoxification ward (shot on location) after a debilitating alcoholic binge, he awakens to shrieking inmates suffering the DT's, and suffers torment from sadistic male nurse 'Bim' Nolan (Frank Faylen).
 In his apartment, Birnam experiences hallucinations of a mouse attacked by a bat.
-He narrowly avoids committing suicide in the 'optimistic' ending.
+He narrowly avoids committing suicide by shooting himelf in the 'optimistic' ending.
 He vows to write about his 'lost weekend' in a novel titled The Bottle.

 Mildred Pierce (1945), 109 minutes, D: Michael Curtiz